9. Assessment

 Microlearning | GoVenture is enhanced with over 100 microlearning modules that introduce business concepts using video and other media supported with knowledge checks and quizzes.
 Students earn 1 star for completing a microlearning module with 1 mistake made on the quiz questions for that module, or 2 stars if no mistakes made.
 0 stars are earned otherwise.
 A student earning 2 stars on all microlearning modules (chosen by the instructor) will earn 100% while a student earning 1 star on all modules will earn 70%.
 A mix of stars will earn students a score in between 70% to 100%. |

 Student Experience Report or Presentation | Students prepare written, live, or video presentations or reports on their experience playing the simulation and business decisions and strategy.
 Encourages students to reflect on their simulation experience and what they learned, and then organize and present their thoughts.
 A report template is available in Google Slides, which you can download, edit, and send to students (using your school LMS or other method).
 The questions in this template are for the Full Business so you may need to remove some questions if your students only played Kiosk or Lemonade Stand.
+You may also consider having students evaluate each other's performance.
 Click here to view the template (do not share this link with students). |

 Activities | Printable activities can be assigned and graded. |